pyflies/pyflies/docs/index.rst

  * Declarative language.
 Specify `what` needs to be done and leave `how` part to the pyFlies.
  * GUI editor with syntax highlighting and experiment structure visualization.
  * Writen in Python programming language.
 Easy to extend.
  * Fully open source.
-MIT license.
+GPL license.
 Hosted on github.
 Easy to contribute to.

 .. _pyFlies: https://github.com/igordejanovic/pyFlies/